 4th Industrial Revolution

-Talking to THEPHILBIZNEWS.COM, PTTC-GMEA Executive Director Nestor Palabyab said: “The PTTC GMEA programs in support of DTI’s Industry 4.0 enable MSMEs to level up by training on digitalization and adapting innovation suitable to changing conditions.
+Talking to THEPHILBIZNEWS.COM, PTTC-GMEA Executive Director Nestor Palabyab said: “The PTTC GMEA programs in support of DTI’s IR 4.0 enable MSMEs to level up by training on digitalization and adapting innovation suitable to changing conditions.
 This way no one is left in the onslaught of the 4th Industrial Revolution now upon us.”